Abraham-Wang/Planets-and-stars/README.md

 ## The Algorithm

 This project uses a resnet18 model which has been transfer learned so that it can find planets and stars.
 It uses the image network to find these objects.
 Using datasets from kaggle, I trained my resnet18 model using 4 epochs and achieved a stunning accuracy of 99%!
+Unfortunately, the datset for stars was pretty strange so if you are using images from the interenet, the accuracy will be much lower.
+Also, I could only get my hands on dataset for the 9 planets around our sun so other planets will have low accuracy as well.

 ![Pluto](https://i.imgur.com/y1eemB2.jpg)